eead-csic-compbio/AlloSHP/README.md

 ### Local compilation

 This protocol has been developed and tested on Linux x86_64 systems, but it might work on MacOS settings with tweaks.
-It requires some standard Linux utilities (gzip, sort, perl, make, python3, g++, etc) and a few third-party dependencies which can be installed locally as follows:
+It requires some standard Linux utilities (gzip, sort, perl, make, python3, g++) and a few third-party dependencies which can be installed locally as follows:

     git clone https://github.com/eead-csic-compbio/AlloSHP.git